letsseethecode/events/README.md

 	   	We'll take time to go through new projects to be put in front of the group.
 Each project must have the following:

 		* Lead         - A named individual who is looking to lead the project.
+They are in charge of the project and their say is final in all matters relating to the project.
 		* Objectives   - What are we looking to achieve (and "fun" or "curiosity" are both good enough answers).
 		* Technologies - A list of technologies that the project will be using.
 		* Contribution - How many people are wanted to contribute to the project.

     * Demonstrations

+		Remember, the "Code is the Star" and integral to seeing how we built things we should also see what we built.
+Each month we'll review the PRs that have been merged in, demonstrate their features and talk through the features.
+Authors can either do the talking or, for the camera shy, the host can do.

     * Code Reviews

+        An integral part of any successful team operating at scale is being Critical Friends.
+LSTC is a place where we can come together in a spirity of support and friendship and help people grow their skills and knowledge by offering supportive and constructive reviews of the pull requests we've done.

+        Each Pull Request submitted can choose to receive Private or Public feedback.
+Anyone selecting Public (which is the recommended option) has the option to present their Code Review to the In-Person meetup, where as a group we discuss.
+This isn't something that should be feared, but actively encouraged and enjoyed by the group.

+		These will form a vital part of the LSTC meetup, as it helps people receive constructive feedback on how to improve.

 * Code in the Wild
   * Library Focus